 LUPIN and the Institutional Repository

-An Institutional Repository (IR) is an online collection of an institution's research output.
-Loughborough's IR contains over 17,000 full-text items and includes journal papers, book chapters, conference papers, theses and audiovisual material.
+The Institutional Repository (IR) is the University's external-facing repository of Loughborough's research output.
+Submissions to the IR are made via LUPIN.
+Loughborough's IR contains around 30,000 full-text items and includes journal papers, book chapters, conference papers, theses and audiovisual material.
 The aims and objectives of the IR are:

 - To increase the accessibility and visibility of Loughborough’s research output and to increase citation rates

 - To support individual members of the University in providing open online access to their research output

 - To ensure the storage and preservation of Loughborough’s research output at institutional level

 - To attract greater funding to Loughborough’s Schools and Departments

 - To showcase the research output of Loughborough’s academics, and raise their national and international profile

 - Login to LUPIN with your University username and password.

 - Upload the 'accepted for publication' version (ideally PDF) rather than the publisher PDF.